Graphing the performance of the market over the past 147 years.

 There are a lot of moving parts to consider and predicting the future direction of the market is notoriously difficult.
 But studying past history is not a wasted effort.
 It shows us the range of possible outcomes and that range is far wider than most investors appreciate.
 Investors have had a roller coaster ride over the past 147 years.
 I’m sure the future will be equally hair-raising.
 Knowing what the past has delivered at least helps us prepare for an uncertain future.
 All we can do then is make sure we’re buckled in and try to enjoy the ride.

-Authors’ note: It is now 5 years later, in the fall of 2023.
-Since I wrote this post, we’ve lived through a global pandemic, an extremely short-lived market crash that was brought to an abrupt halt by massive money printing and government stimulus, a global disruption in supply chains, an outbreak of inflation that lifted prices by 20% and a post-covid hangover.
+Authors’ note: It is now 6 years later, in the fall of 2024.
+Since I wrote this post, we’ve lived through a global pandemic, an extremely short-lived market crash that was brought to an abrupt halt by massive money printing and government stimulus, a global disruption in supply chains which contributed to an outbreak of inflation that lifted prices by over 20% and a war in Ukraine.
 We’ve experienced a bitcoin bubble, meme stock mania and are currently witnessing an artificial intelligence fueled frenzy.
 The pot stocks that were all the rage in 2018 are long forgotten.
-The market marches on its merry way and the S&P 500 is now at 4400.
+The market marches on its merry way and the S&P 500 is now at 5800.
+The CAPE ratio is at 37, still frighteningly high.